-I worked on eHealth intervention studies witn Professor Roma Maguire (University of Surrey).
-One project involved a prospective mixed methods study investigating the management of chemotherapy-related symptoms through use of mobile phone technology and real-time symptom assessment.
+I have experience on eHealth intervention studies.
 As part of my role, I was involved in the training and recruitment of patients; communication and close collaboration with health care professionals in the participating sites; co-ordination of data collection through use of quantitative and qualitative methods; support of junior research staff; and report and publication writing.
 I was also a core member of a multi-centre prospective RCT funded by the European Union (FP7).
 I initiated, facilitated and co-ordinated dialogue between partner countries on a number of research design and methodology matters, while at the same time I led a systematic review on clinical guidelines for the management of chemotherapy-related symptoms and self-care and self-management advice conducted as part of the project, where I had the opportunity to work collaboratively with partners with different clinical, professional and even cultural backgrounds.
 I was heavily involved in the technological implementation of the system through working closely with the company partner bringing together my clinical and research expertise.

-I have also worked in the palliative setting, with Prof Bridget Johnston (University of Glasgow) on the implementation of the Dignity Care Inventory in the community, a patient centred intervention focussing on addressing dignity related needs of patients nearing end of life.
-As part of this project, I have been involved in various stages of the research enterprise from research methods to data collection (focus groups with health professionals), data analysis and dissemination of findings (through report and paper writing).
-Moreover, I was also involved in a feasibility project exploring the early access to palliative services for patients with lung cancer, where I had a substantive contribution to the project’s final output through systematic data collection, effective data analysis and critical interpretation of findings.
+I have also worked in the palliative care setting on the implementation of the Dignity Care Inventory in the community, a patient centred intervention focussing on addressing dignity related needs of patients nearing end of life.
+I was also involved in a feasibility project exploring the early access to palliative services for patients with lung cancer, where I had a substantive contribution to the project’s final output through systematic data collection, effective data analysis and critical interpretation of findings.